carmarsden/dsa-drills/linked-lists/linked-list-drills.md

 ## 9. Sorting a list
 Write an algorithm that will sort a given linked list.
 For example given a list such as 3->2->5->7->1, your program will output the sorted version of this list which will be 1->2->3->5->7.
 You may not use another list or any other data structure such as an array to store the data.
 O(nlog(n)) runtime.

+**See dsa-drills/sorting for linked list merge sort:** [See Drill #5.
+Sorting a linked list using merge sort](https://github.com/carmarsden/dsa-drills/tree/master/sorting)